Generalized Random Forests using Fixed-Point Trees: Applications

 In this section, we explore applications of GRF-$\FPT$ for two related models: varying coefficient models and heterogeneous treatment effects.
 We consider an outcome model of the form introduced in Section~\ref{sec:limitations}.
 For each observation, let $Y_i$ denote the observed outcome, $W_i = (W_{i,1},\ldots,W_{i,K})^\top$ a $K$-dimensional regressor, and $X_i$ a set of mediating auxiliary variables, such that

-where $\nu^*(\cdot)$ is a nuisance intercept function, $\theta^*(x) = (\theta^*_1(x),\ldots,\theta^*_K(x))^\top$ are the target effect functions local to $X_i = x$, under the assumptions $\bbE[\epsilon_i|X_i=x]=0$ and $\bbE[\epsilon_i W_i|X_i=x]={\bf 0}$.
+where $\nu^*(\cdot)$ is a nuisance intercept function, $\theta^*(x) = (\theta^*_1(x),\ldots,\theta^*_K(x))^\top$ are the target effect functions local to $X_i = x$, under the assumptions $\bbE[\epsilon_i \mid X_i=x]=0$ and $\bbE[\epsilon_i W_i \mid X_i=x]={\bf 0}$.

 \textbf{Varying coefficient models (VCM).} Given regressors $W_i \in \bbR^K$, models of the form \eqref{eqn:applications-model} can be characterized as varying coefficient models \citep{hastie1993varying}.
-As discussed in Section~\ref{sec:limitations}, we must also assume that the regressors $W_i$ are conditionally exogeneous given $X_i = x$.
+As discussed in Section~\ref{sec:limitations}, we must also assume that the regressors $W_i$ are conditionally exogenous given $X_i = x$.

 \textbf{Heterogeneous treatment effects (HTE).} A special case of \eqref{eqn:applications-model} arises within the Neyman-Rubin potential outcome framework, which models the causal effect of treatment on an outcome \citep{neyman1923applications, rubin1974estimating}.
 Here, $\theta^*(x) = (\theta^*_1(x), \ldots, \theta^*_K(x))^\top$ represents heterogeneous treatment effects associated with $K$ discrete treatment levels.
 Let $T_i \in \{1, \ldots, K\}$ denote the observed treatment level for the $i$-th observation, and $Y_i(k)$ the potential outcome that would have been observed if treatment level $k$ had been applied.
 The regressors $W_i \in \{0,1\}^K$ in \eqref{eqn:applications-model} are interpreted as a vector of dummy variables indicating the observed treatment level, $W_{i,k} \coloneqq \mathds{1}(T_i = k)$.
 The auxiliary variables $X_i$ account for potential confounding effects.
 The conditional average treatment effect of treatment level $k \in \{2, \ldots, K\}$ relative to the baseline level $k = 1$ is then defined as: